Nexus-Mods/vortex-api/docs/_posts/2022-4-3-Creating a game extension.md

 # Creating your extension
 A basic game extension consists of 3 files an info file, a game image and a javascript file.
 First, we will need a folder for our extension.
 If you're using a regular installation of Vortex, navigate to `AppData\Roaming\Vortex\plugins`.
 If you're using a Github repository, you can create this folder at `vortex\extensions\games`.
 For consistency, give your folder the same name as your game with no spaces, prefixed with "game-" e.g. "game-bloodstainedritualofthenight".
 Now, open this folder and we're ready to get set up.

+ℹ️ The `AppData\Roaming\Vortex\plugins` folder is meant to only hold custom extensions written by the community, in-development extensions, and/or updates for bundled Vortex plugins.
+The default location for game extensions that are bundled with the Vortex installer is `C:\Program Files\Black Tree Gaming Ltd\Vortex\resources\app.asar.unpacked\bundledPlugins`, it's highly advised you do not tamper with the bundled game extensions (Vortex will inform you on start-up if it detects any changes).

 For the game image, we recommend using an image similar to the game art used by the Nexus Mods website.
 Just ensure it's the same ratio as the other images inside Vortex (e.g. 640x360).
 It's also important that you name it "gameart", as this will help us find it later.